 We pride ourselves on our multidisciplinary team approach.
 You can count on having all the needed experts in diagnosing and treating multiple myeloma in one location.
 Your treatment team, led by hematologists who specialize in blood and lymph node cancers, work in clinics and hospital units designed to focus on patients with myeloma, lymphoma and leukemia.

-Cancer centers designated by the National Cancer Institute, like the CTRC, are able to offer specialized expertise in all phases of clinical trials.
-Clinical trials are a major part of the work we do at the CTRC.
+Cancer centers designated by the National Cancer Institute, like the Cancer Therapy & Research Center, are able to offer specialized expertise in all phases of clinical trials.
+Clinical trials are a major part of the work we do.
 You can expect our help in choosing and going through the steps involved in participating in a clinical trial.

 Make an appointment